NeedyRover9726/AMD-Frontend-Ctrl./README.md

 ### 📖 Overview

 A Dockerized Python FastAPI web service powering **Ctrl.** Parses multimodal study materials and generates dynamic micro-quizzes using RAG.
-Initially prototyped on bare-metal AMD Instinct MI300X GPUs, it is now optimized for a serverless 24/7 production environment on Render using Fireworks AI.
+Initially prototyped on bare-metal AMD Instinct MI300X GPUs, it is now optimized for a serverless 24/7 production environment on Render using Fireworks AI, with an automated 0-credit fallback mechanism utilizing the Gemini API.

 ### 🚀 Quick Start